Associate Chair, Associate Professor

 Office: CIS 3041

-Before coming to USF, Dr. Scacco served on the faculty at Purdue University, worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives as well as a U.S. senator.
+Before becoming a university professor and researcher, Dr. Scacco worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives, as well as a U.S. senator.